sabotrax/monisrahmen/README.md

 ## Features

 * Send one or more pictures as email attachments.
-* Add pictures by putting them on a network share.
+* Add more pictures by putting them on a network share.
 * Duplicate files will be ignored.
 * Screen blanking is controlled by a motion sensor.
 * A splash screen is showing device information.